 The Museum issues little floor plans with all highlights marked.
 There is also an app you can download.
 Getting a local Hermitage museum guide might actually be worth a consideration – he or she will greatly add to the experience and will know what to see in the allocated time (and what not).
 At the very least you should get an audio guide.
 Now as to what to see in the museum that probably really depends on personal taste – however a few highlight can be named that you really should have seen:

 The collection of the Italian Renaissance Art houses two paintings from Leonardo Da Vinci and are probably the biggest attraction of the whole museum.
-Especially in summer there will be a huge crowd (the above pictures was taken in July! you can see the tiny painting in the back; more details on the picture above).
+Especially in summer, there will be a huge crowd (the above picture was taken in July! you can see the tiny painting in the back; more details on the picture above).

 2. Gold Treasure room